digitalocean/do-markdownit/fixtures/full-input.md

 ### CodePen

-Embedding a CodePen example (username, pen ID, flags...):
+To provide code examples, you could embed a CodePen with a username and pen ID:

 [codepen MattCowley vwPzeX]

+CodePen embeds can be customized with many flags after the username and ID:

-Setting a custom height for the CodePen:
+- Pass any integer value to set a custom height for the embed (e.g. `[codepen MattCowley vwPzeX 512]`)

-[codepen MattCowley vwPzeX 512]

-Enabling dark mode on a CodePen embed:

-[codepen MattCowley vwPzeX dark]

-Setting the CodePen embed to only run when clicked:

-[codepen MattCowley vwPzeX lazy]

-Changing the default tab of a CodePen embed (can be html, css, or js):

-[codepen MattCowley vwPzeX css]

-Making the CodePen editable by the user (requires a Pro CodePen account):

-[codepen chriscoyier Yxzjdz editable]

-Combining different CodePen embed flags together is also supported:

-[codepen MattCowley vwPzeX dark css 384]
+- Pass `dark` to switch the embed to using dark mode (e.g. `[codepen MattCowley vwPzeX dark]`)
+- Pass `lazy` to enable lazy loading (click to run) for the embed (e.g. `[codepen MattCowley vwPzeX lazy]`)
+- Pass one of `html`, `css`, or `js` to change the default tab that is shown (e.g. `[codepen MattCowley vwPzeX css]`)
+- Pass `editable` to enable the user to edit the embed (e.g. `[codepen chriscoyier Yxzjdz editable]`)\
+  _(Note: The embedded pen must be from a user with CodePen Pro for this to work)_

+These flags can be combined in any order to create a custom CodePen embed.
+For example, `[codepen MattCowley vwPzeX dark css 384]` would create a dark mode embed that shows the CSS tab by default, with a height of 384px.

 ### Glitch

-Embedding a Glitch project (slug, flags...):
+Alternatively, you may want to embed a code example from Glitch with a project slug:

 [glitch hello-digitalocean]

+Similar to CodePen embeds, a set of optional flags can be passed as the slug to customize the embed:

-Setting a custom height for the Glitch project:
+- Pass any integer value to set a custom height for the embed (e.g. `[glitch hello-digitalocean 512]`)

-[glitch hello-digitalocean 512]

-Showing the Glitch project code by default:
+- Pass `code` to show the project code by default in the embed (e.g. `[glitch hello-digitalocean code]`)

-[glitch hello-digitalocean code]

-Hiding the file tree by default when showing the Glitch project code:
+- Pass `notree` to hide the file tree by default when showing the project code (e.g. `[glitch hello-digitalocean code notree]`)

-[glitch hello-digitalocean code notree]

-Setting a default file to show, and highlighting lines in the file:
+- Pass `path=...` to set a default file to show when showing the project code (e.g. `[glitch hello-digitalocean code path=src/app.jsx]`)

-[glitch hello-digitalocean code path=src/app.jsx highlights=15,25]
+- Pass `highlights=...` to set lines to highlight when showing the project code (e.g. `[glitch hello-digitalocean code path=src/app.jsx highlights=15,25]`)

-Removing the author attribution from the Glitch embed:
+- Pass `noattr` to remove the author attribution from the embed (e.g. `[glitch hello-digitalocean noattr]`)

-[glitch hello-digitalocean noattr]

 ### Can I Use

-Embedding usage information from Can I Use (feature slug, flags...):
+If you're writing web-related content, you may want to embed a Can I Use table for a feature:

 [caniuse css-grid]

+Some optional flags can also be set for this embed:

-Control how many previous browser versions are listed (0-5):
+- Pass `past=...` to set how many previous browser versions are listed (0-5) (e.g. `[caniuse css-grid past=5]`)

-[caniuse css-grid past=5]

-Control how many future browser versions are listed (0-3):
+- Pass `future=...` to set how many future browser versions are listed (0-3) (e.g. `[caniuse css-grid future=3]`)

-[caniuse css-grid future=3]

-Enable the accessible color scheme by default:
+- Pass `accessible` to switch to the accessible color scheme by default (e.g. `[caniuse css-grid accessible]`)

-[caniuse css-grid accessible]

 ### Asciinema

-Embedding a terminal recording from Asciinema:
+Embedding a terminal recording from Asciinema (id, cols, rows):

-[asciinema 239367]

-Setting a custom number of cols and rows for the Asciinema terminal:

 [asciinema 239367 50 20]